Skip to content

 Warp’s operational security practices — including access controls, monitoring, and vulnerability management — are validated through SOC 2 Type II certification.
 See Compliance and certifications for details.

-Enterprise teams can self-host Oz cloud agent execution to keep source code and workloads within their own network boundary.
+Enterprise teams can self-host Oz cloud agent execution to control where agents run and keep repositories on their own infrastructure.

 Self-hosted deployments use a split architecture:

-• Execution plane (customer-hosted) - Source code, build artifacts, shell commands, and runtime secrets stay entirely on your infrastructure and never transit Warp's cloud
+• Execution plane (customer-hosted) - Repository clones, build artifacts, runtime secrets, and container filesystem state stay on your infrastructure

-• Control plane (Warp-hosted) - Task orchestration, observability data, and LLM inference route through Warp's servers under Zero Data Retention (ZDR) agreements
+• Control plane (Warp-hosted) - Session transcripts (which include code context from agent interactions), orchestration metadata, and LLM inference route through Warp’s servers under Zero Data Retention (ZDR) agreements.
+Warp does not persistently store your source code or use it for model training

 Two deployment modes are available: